U.S. Ski & Snowboard uses a background screening process in support of its commitment to athlete safety. This process is also required by the USOPC.

 - U.S. Ski & Snowboard Governance Board members

-The background screening is simple and generally takes about five minutes.
-You must have a current U.S. Ski & Snowboard coach, judge/official, club volunteer or adult athlete membership to register for the screening.
+The background screening registration process is simple and generally takes about ten minutes.
+You must have a current U.S. Ski & Snowboard coach, judge/official, club volunteer or adult athlete membership application to register for the screening.

-Once your screening and all other requirements are complete and U.S. Ski & Snowboard receives a ‘green light’ from NCSI, your membership will be finalized, and a membership card will be activated.
+Once your screening and all other requirements are complete and U.S. Ski & Snowboard receives a ‘green light’ (meets the screening criteria) from NCSI, your membership will be finalized, and a membership card will be activated.
+All members have an affirmative duty to disclose their criminal history.
+Failing to disclose or intentionally misrepresenting an arrest, plea, or conviction is grounds for revocation or restriction of membership, regardless of when the offense is discovered.

 U.S. Ski & Snowboard appreciates the cooperation and understanding of its members in supporting the commitment to athlete safety.